 Soft Blonde Glam Waves

-To make blonde clouds pop, keep a bottle of Redken Blondage conditioner in the bathroom.
+In order to create blonde clouds, it is important to have a bottle of Redken Blondage conditioner in the bathroom.
 It zaps brass and seals shine.
-A large barrel curling iron bends the ends and still feels easy—never stiff.
-Every time I see this style, I picture holiday evenings: shimmering lights, chilled glasses, and strands that twinkle like decorations.
+An enormous barrel curling iron bends the ends and is easy still-never hard.
+Whenever I encounter this type of style, I think of evenings during holidays: glowing lights, cold glasses, and lounging strands that seem to be decorated.

 Silky Jet Black Length

-Jet black hair loves shine, so I’d reach for a gloss treatment or a weekly hydrator like Briogeo Don’t Despair, Repair! to keep it reflective and healthy.
-This cut screams drama—the length is the only accessory it needs.
+Jet black hair is a hair that adores the shiny look and thus I would grab a gloss treatment or even a weekly hydrator such as Briogeo Don’t Despair, Repair! to make it shiny and healthy.
+This edit is screaming drama-it is the only ornament it requires.

 Honey Blonde Layers with Fringe

-This look melts honey-blonde tones into soft layers topped with a.
-The bangs frame the eyes like a tiny frame for art, and the long layers keep the shape swinging.
-If you have a round face and are searching for winter haircuts, consider this: the fringe outlines the cheekbones, and the length carves out an illusion of height.
+This appearance drips honey-blonde into sumptuous layers with a top.
+The bangs have the shape of a miniature frame around the eyes, and the long layers hold the shape swirling.
+And, in case you have a round face and you are looking into winter haircuts, you may take this into account: the fringe shapes out the cheekbones, and the length creates the illusion of being tall.